 You can also find eight more albums there that Richard has produced since 1995, mostly quirky original Americana music under the name of Ricardo,

 a name that his grandfather called him as a child.

-It is easiest to find if you search specifically for
+It is easiest to find if you search for a specific title, such as

 "Slippersons Boundaries" or "Ricardo Irony," for example.